 Third-party liability (TPL) refers to any other health insurance plan, carrier (such as individual, group, employer-related, self-insured or self-funded, Medicare or commercial carrier, automobile insurance, and worker's compensation), or program that is or may be liable to pay all or part of the healthcare expenses of the member.

-If TPL coverage is determined after services are rendered, Arkansas Total Care will coordinate with the provider to pay any claims that may have been denied for payment due to TPL.
+Medicaid is the payor of last resort unless specifically prohibited by applicable state or federal law; therefore, Arkansas Total Care must pay for covered services only after all other sources of payment have been exhausted.
+Arkansas Total Care must take reasonable measures to identify potentially liable third-party sources.
+If TPL coverage is determined after services are rendered, Arkansas Total Care will coordinate with the provider to reconsider any claims that may have been paid or denied incorrectly due to TPL.
+Arkansas Total Care is responsible for Medicare coinsurance and deductibles for covered services that would otherwise be covered by Medicaid.
+If a third-party insurer other than Medicare requires the member to pay any copayment, coinsurance, or deductible, Arkansas Total Care is responsible for making the payment when services are covered.

-Subrogation (Car accidents, worker's compensation, etc.) contact information: Rawlings: 888-285-1276
+Arkansas Total Care delegates subrogation efforts to Rawlings.
+For motor vehicle, casualty, tortfeasor, restitution recovery, or worker's compensation cases, please contact Rawlings at 888-285-1276.